Komalsai234/Hospital-Management-System/Streamlit/readme.md

 ### **Doctor Dashboard**
   - **Patient Details:** Doctors can access detailed patient information by entering the patient's ID, mirroring real-world scenarios of patient-doctor interactions.

-  - **Patient Report:** Access and review patient lab test results, which are stored in MongoDB, including high-resolution images like CT scans and X-rays.
+  - **Patient Report:** Access and review patient lab test results, which are stored in MongoDB, including high-resolution images like CT scans and X-rays

-  - **Patient Prescription:** View previous prescriptions and continue with the existing regimen or prescribe new medications as needed.
+  - **Patient Prescription:** View previous prescriptions and continue with the existing regimen or prescribe new medications as needed

-  - **Check Appointments:** Doctors can view their daily appointment schedules, facilitating better time management and patient care.
+  - **Check Appointments:** Doctors can view their daily appointment schedules, facilitating better time management and patient care